What is Stormwater Runoff?

-Thunderbolt's updated Stormwater Management Plan (SWMP) is currently under review by the Georgia Department of Natural Resources, Environmental Protection Division.
-The version under review is available here: Thunderbolt’s SWMP
+Thunderbolt's updated Stormwater Management Plan (SWMP) was recently revised and approved by the Georgia Department of Natural Resources, Environmental Protection Division.
+The approved version is available here: Thunderbolt’s SWMP

-Each year, the Town also submits the Annual Report to the Georgia EPD that summarizes the Town's Stormwater Management Program.
-The Town's most recent Annual Report that was submitted for 2018-201m which is ccurently under review but the Georgia EPD, may be reviewed here.
+Each year, the Town also submits the Annual Report to the Georgia EPD that summarizes the stormwater activities conducted during the reporting period and how the Town has complied with its SWMP.
+The Town's most recent Annual Report that was submitted to the Georgia EPD may be viewed here.

 One of the Best Management Practices (BMPs) listed in Thunderbolt’s SWMP is to post this Plan and most recent Annual Report on the Town’s Stormwater website.
 Residents are invited to provide input on these documents.
 If you would like to submit a comment to the Town on the BMPs included within the SWMP or the activities summarized in the Annual Report, you may submit them electronically using the Contact Us Form.